A Combinatorial Proof of the Dense Hindman Theorem: Introduction

 \section{Introduction}

-Hindman's Theorem states that, in any finite coloring of the integers, some color contains an infinite set and all its finite sums.
-Hindman's original proof \cite{hindman74} is quite complicated; fortunately, there are both simpler combinatorial arguments \cite{baumgartner74,towsner09:hindman_simple} and an elegant proof based on the topology of ultrafilters (see, for instance, \cite{comfort77}).
+Hindman's Theorem states that, in any finite coloring of the natural numbers, some color contains an infinite set and the sums of all non-empty finite subsets.
+Hindman's original proof \cite{hindman74} is quite complicated; fortunately, there are both simpler combinatorial arguments \cite{baumgartner74,towsner12:_simpl_proof_some_diffic_examp_hindm_theor} and an elegant proof based on the topology of ultrafilters (see, for instance, \cite{comfort77}).

-Strikingly, the ultrafilter argument gives, sometimes with little additional work, various strengthenings of the theorem for which combinatorial proofs are iether much harder, or not known to exist. (\cite{hindman98} gives a thorough exploration of many uses of ultrafilters in this context.)
-One such strengthening promises, not a single monochromatic infinite set and its finite sums, but a tree of such sets in which there are ``many'' possible first elements, for each such first element ``many'' possible second elements, and so on.
+Strikingly, the ultrafilter argument gives, sometimes with little additional work, various strengthenings of the theorem for which combinatorial proofs are either much harder, or not known to exist. (\cite{hindman98} gives a thorough exploration of many uses of ultrafilters in this context.)
+One such strengthening is the following: \begin{theorem} Let $\mathbb{N}=A_1\cup\cdots\cup A_r$.
+There are some $i\leq r$ and a collection $\mathcal{T}$ of finite sets of natural numbers such that: \begin{itemize} \item $\emptyset\in\mathcal{T}$ \item If $F\in\mathcal{T}$, $\{n\mid F\cup\{n\}\in\mathcal{T}\}$ is ``dense'' \item If $F\in\mathcal{T}$ then for each non-empty finite $S\subseteq F$, $\sum_{n\in S}n\in A_i$ \end{itemize} \end{theorem} Here ``dense'' can be any property satisfying certain conditions which will be described below.

 In this paper we give the first combinatorial proof of this theorem, modeled on Baumgartner's proof of the ordinary Hindman's Theorem.
-The key idea is the use of approximate ultrafilters, as introduced by Hirst \cite{hirst04}---countable collections of sets of integers which nonetheless contain enough information to complete the proof.
-The proof here is modeled on our related proof of the ordinary Hindman's Theorem \cite{towsner09:hindman_unwind}\footnote{Indeed, we originally found a proof quite similar to that one, and only subsequently found proof in the style of Baumgartner which we present here.
+The key idea is the use of approximate ultrafilters, as introduced by Hirst \cite{hirst04}---countable collections of sets of natural numbers which nonetheless contain enough information to complete the proof.
+The proof here is modeled on our related proof of the ordinary Hindman's Theorem \cite{towsner:MR2791353}\footnote{Indeed, we originally found a proof quite similar to that one, and only subsequently found the proof in the style of Baumgartner which we present here.
 This proof is slightly more elegant, and we hope that it will shed some light on the relationship between Baumgartner's proof of the ordinary Hindman's Theorem and the ultrafilter proof.}.